Gabriel10Velloso/tuber/README.md

 This project is based on https://github.com/alexhawkins/tuber

-You can contact with @Pablohn26 and/or @bukosabino to any contribution, idea or feedback.
+You can contact with @Pablohn26 and/or @Bukosabino to any contribution, idea or feedback.